Quentin

 How to Pronounce Quentin

 Our model has identified 3 different pronunciations for the name Quentin.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 71.7% confident that Quentin is pronounced as KWEHN-tihn.
-The next most likely pronunciation is KWEHN-tuhn, at 15.2% confidence.
+Our model is 71.7% confident that Quentin is pronounced as KWEHN-tihn, which has 2 syllables.
+The next most likely pronunciation is KWEHN-tuhn, at 15.2% confidence, with 2 syllables.

 KWEHN-tihn (2 syllables)